isc-projects/kea/doc/sphinx/arm/hooks-class-cmds.rst

 .. note::

-   This library may only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.
+   This library can only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.

-The Class Commands hooks library is currently available only to ISC customers with a paid support contract.
+The Class Commands hook library is currently available only to ISC customers with a paid support contract.

 .. _command-class-add: